 Examples of Output Control

 All this had a positive effect, and soon within five years, the airlines found themselves back into the game and had also made a profit of a few million dollars.

 The finish must be high-end to attract the rich and funky and, at the same time, interest the ones after quality products.

 It was found that despite starting at the top of the chart, mobile phones had fallen out of the competition.

-Hence, system output control is an extremely crucial point and is like a preventive measure guarding an organization against imminent failure.
+Hence, system output control is crucial, like a preventive measure guarding an organization against imminent failure.